 In October 2021, we also entered into a sale and purchase agreement (the "Uptime Purchase Agreement") with Uptime Armory LLC ("Uptime") pursuant to which US Digital agreed to purchase, and Uptime agreed to supply to US Digital, an aggregate of 18 modified 40-foot cargo containers ("POD5ive containers") that will be designed to hold and operate 280 S19 Pro Antminers manufactured by Bitmain.
-The purchase price of the POD5ive containers totals \$3.15 million of which \$2.4 million or 75% was paid in 2021 as a non-refundable down payment and the remaining 25% is due within five business days after Uptime delivers a "notice of completion" of the equipment.
-On the same effective date, US Digital also entered into a hosting agreement with Uptime Hosting LLC to host the Company's18 POD5ive containers at a secure location and provide power, maintenance and other services specified in the contract for 6 cents per kilowatt with a term of one year.
-Under the hosting agreement we paid a deposit of \$0.8 million in 2021 and will pay an additional deposit for each container three months prior to delivery at the hosting site of \$44 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.
+The purchase price of the POD5ive containers totals \$3.15 million of which \$2.4 million or 75% was paid in 2021 as a non-refundable down payment and the remaining 25% was due within five business days after Uptime delivers a "notice of completion" of the equipment.
+No containers have been delivered as of June 30, 2022.

+On the same effective date, US Digital also entered into a hosting agreement with Uptime Hosting LLC(the "Hosting Agreement") to host the Company's 18 POD5ive containers at a secure location and provide power, maintenance and other services specified in the contract for 6 cents per kilowatt with a term of one year.
+Under the Hosting Agreement we paid a deposit of \$0.8 million in 2021 and were required to pay an additional deposit for each container three months prior to delivery at the hosting site of \$4 thousand and a final deposit for each container one month prior to arrival at the hosting site of \$44 thousand.
+On June 29, 2022, the Company entered into a mutual termination agreement pursuant to which the parties agreed to terminate the Hosting Agreement.
+The deposits paid for hosting services under the Hosting Agreement are refundable.